Dr Georgina Elizabeth Colby

 I convene the MA Special Topic Module, ‘Experimental Women’s Writing, Photography and Film.’
 This research-led module focuses on experimental women’s writing.
 Organised chronologically, students explore innovation in women’s writing, photography and film through three key phases, from the Modernist period, to after 1960, finally addressing contemporary women’s writing in the twenty-first century.
 The module has a theoretical focus on gender studies, philosophies of language, and theories of the avant-garde.
 Authors, filmmakers, and photographers studied include Gertrude Stein, Dorothy Richardson, Claude Cahun, Djuna Barnes, Maya Deren, Anaïs Nin, Marguerite Duras, Cindy Sherman, Kathy Acker, Caroline Bergvall and Vanessa Place.
 The theoretical element of the course encompasses such thinkers as William James, Judith Butler, Luce Irigaray, Julia Kristeva, Hélène Cixous, Denise Riley, Lyn Hejinian, and George Lakoff.

 An auxiliary strand of my research explores the representation of death, pain, and suffering in contemporary culture.
-I am currently guest editing issue 89-90 of New Formations: A Journal of Culture, Theory and Politics on the topic ‘Death and the Contemporary.’
+I recently guest edited issue 89-90 of New Formations: A Journal of Culture, Theory and Politics, titled ‘Death and the Contemporary' https://www.lwbooks.co.uk/new-formations

 I have also published in the field of contemporary American literature.
 My first monograph, Bret Easton Ellis: Underwriting the Contemporary (New York: Palgrave, 2011) addressed the politics of contemporary fiction, combining critical theory and philosophy in order to explore Ellis’s writing as a form of social criticism.
 An article related to this work was published in Textual Practice in 2011.